 The cold weather is an enemy for many.
-Underfloor heating is a fantastic solution for keeping you warm and cosy during those lower-degree temperatures.
+Underfloor heating is a fantastic solution for keeping you warm and cosy during those lower temperatures.
 If you’ve opted for heated floors, great choice!
-First, you’re going to need to measure for underfloor heating.
+First, you need to measure for underfloor heating.
 Here’s how you can prepare for underfloor heating mats or loose cable kits to help keep your property well-heated for years to come.

 Table of contents